w3c/sustainableweb-ig/ie-policy.md

 # FAQ

+## I don't work for a W3C Member.
+Can I join the group?

+Potentially, yes (per this policy).

 ## I work for a W3C Member.
 Can I join as an Invited Expert?

 No. Individuals who work for a W3C Member organization participate as representatives of their organization and not via the Invited Expert program.